Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

 There is a more comprehensive Theorem in this spirit.

-{\bf Theorem C (de Franchis-Severi).} {\it For a closed connected Riemann surface $X$ there are (up to isomorphism) only finitely many non-constant holomorphic mappings $f:X\to Y$ where $Y$ ranges over all closed Riemann surfaces of genus at least $2$.}
+{\bf Theorem B (de Franchis-Severi).} {\it For a closed connected Riemann surface $X$ there are (up to isomorphism) only finitely many non-constant holomorphic mappings $f:X\to Y$ where $Y$ ranges over all closed Riemann surfaces of genus at least $2$.}

+A finiteness theorem which became more famous because of its relation to number theory was conjectured by Shafarevich \cite{Sh}.

+{\bf Theorem C (Geometric Shafarevich Conjecture.)} {\it For a given compact or punctured Riemann surface $X$ and given non-negative numbers $\textsf{g}$ and $\textsf{m}$ such that $2\textsf{g}-2+\textsf{m} >0$ there are only finitely many locally holomorphically non-trivial holomorphic fiber bundles over $X$ with fiber of type $(\textsf{g},\textsf{m})$.}

+A connected closed Riemann surface (or a smooth connected closed surface) is called of type $(\textsf{g},\textsf{m})$, if it has genus ${\sf{g}}$ and is equipped with ${\sf{m}}$ distinguished points.
+Recall that a closed Riemann surface with a finite number of points removed is called a punctured Riemann surface.
+The removed points are called punctures.
+Sometimes it is convenient to associate a punctured Riemann surface to a Riemann surface of type $(\textsf{g},\textsf{m})$ by removing the distinguished points.
+A Riemann surface is called finite if its fundamental group is finitely generated, and open if no connected component is compact.
+A finite connected Riemann surface is called of first kind, if it is a closed or a punctured Riemann surface, otherwise it is called of second kind.

+Each finite connected open Riemann surface $X$ is conformally equivalent to a domain (denoted again by $X$) on a closed Riemann surface $X^c$ such that each connected component of the complement $X^c \setminus X$ is either a point or a closed topological disc with smooth boundary \cite{Sto}.
+The connected components of the complement will be called holes.
+A finite Riemann surface $X$ is of first kind, if and only if all connected components of $X^c \setminus X$ are points.
+We will say that a connected finite open Riemann surface has only thick ends if all connected components of $X^c \setminus X$ are closed topological discs.

+Each finite Riemann surface whose universal covering is equal to the upper half-plane $\mathbb{C}_+$ (a finite hyperbolic Riemann surface for short) is conformally equivalent to the quotient of $\mathbb{C}_+$ by a Fuchsian group.
+The Riemann surface is of first kind if and only if the Fuchsian group is of first kind (\cite{Kra}, II, Theorem 3.2).
+We will not make use of Fuchsian groups here.

+Theorem C was conjectured by Shafarevich \cite{Sh} in the case of compact base and fibers of type $(\textsf{g},0)$.
+It was proved by Parshin \cite{Pa} in the case of compact base and fibers of type $(\textsf{g},0),\,\textsf{g}\geq 2,$ and by Arakelov \cite{Ar} for punctured Riemann surfaces as base and fibers of type $(\textsf{g},0)$.
+Imayoshi and Shiga \cite{IS} gave a proof of the quoted version using Teichm\"uller theory.

+The statement of Theorem C ''almost'' contains the so called Finiteness Theorem of Sections which is also called the Geometric Mordell conjecture (see \cite{Mc}), giving an important conceptional connection between geometry and number theory.
+For more details we refer to the surveys by C.McMullen \cite{Mc} and B.Mazur \cite{Ma}.

-We may associate to any holomorphic mapping $f:X\to Y$ of Theorem B the bundle over $X$ with fiber over $x\in X$ equal to $Y$ with distinguished point $\{f(x)\}$.
+Theorem A is a consequence of Theorem C, and Theorem A has analogs for the source $X$ and the target $Y$ being punctured Riemann surfaces.
+Indeed, we may associate to any holomorphic mapping $f:X\to Y$ of Theorem A the bundle over $X$ with fiber over $x\in X$ equal to $Y$ with distinguished point $\{f(x)\}$.
 Thus, the fibers are of type $(\textsf{g},1)$.
 A holomorphic self-isomorphism of a locally holomorphically non-trivial $(\textsf{g},1)$-bundle may lead to a new holomorphic mapping from $X$ to $Y$, but there are only finitely many different holomorphic self-isomorphisms.